rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Relationship between Idol and Icon

-What we worship, determines what we venerate.
+What we worship determines what we venerate.
+We do not, and can not, choose what we venerate.
+What we venerate is a merely consequence of what we worship.

 If we worship money (mammon) then we will venerate sources and symbols of wealth.
 If we worship ourselves then we will venerate images of ourselves (as is so common on social media today).
-If we worship nothing, we will venerate symbols of nothingness, such as postmodern philosophy, moral relativism, and absurdism.
+If we worship nothing, we will venerate symbols of nothingness, such as postmodern philosophy, moral relativism, fashion trends, and absurdism.
 If we worship our career, we will venerate symbols of our career status, business cards, conferences, and so forth.

-And importantly, if we worship God, we will venerate the Saints that inspire in us a deeper sense of worship.
+Importantly, if we worship God, we will venerate the Saints that inspire in us a deeper sense of worship.
 If we worship Christ, then we will venerate His mother who birthed the God-man.
 And if we worship the one true God, then we will venerate the symbols of the one true God, including scripture.

+If, on the other hand, we do not feel any respect or honor to the Saints, or to the Theotokos, or to the scriptures, then it is not God that we worship.
+We all worship something, and our actions through what we venerate, will reveal what it is we are worshipping.